 - Granulated sugar- A classic in any recipe.
 You can use white sugar, cane sugar, whatever you prefer.
 I haven’t tested coconut sugar.

-- Brown sugar- Brown sugar gives it that caramel note and adds the perfect sweetness as well as giving them that deep rich brown color.
+- Brown sugar- Brown sugar gives it that caramel note and adds the perfect sweetness as well as giving the cookies that deep rich brown color.

 - Eggs- The eggs help bind the recipe and really help give it taste and texture.
 Make sure these are room temperature as well (on the counter for at least an hour) to help the recipe bind together better.
 I don’t know if flax eggs would work as an alternative.